Monday, October 13, 2025

 Indigenous Peoples Day

-This free family-friendly event honors the contributions made by Indigenous people through arts and culture.
-Now in its fourth year, this unique program celebrates Indigenous artists and our commitment to a “Living Land Acknowledgement.”
+This free community event honors and celebrates Indigenous resilience through art, culture, and storytelling.
+Now in its fifth year, Indigenous Peoples Day at Idyllwild Arts highlights the brilliance of Indigenous artists and affirms our commitment to a “Living Land Acknowledgment” through ongoing dialogue, education, and reconciliation.

 Event Schedule